mSm1th/terraform_testing/README.md

 **What is a Linter?**
 A linter is simply a tool that can be used to analyse code for programmatic or stylistic errors.
-A linter is also another form of static analysis.
+Although a linter is also another form of static analysis, for the purposes of this document, I wanted to keep them separate to give an easier way to break down these sections.

 If you are running on a Linux bsaed OS, you can install `tflint` easily with the following curl command:
 `curl -L "$(curl -Ls https://api.github.com/repos/terraform-linters/tflint/releases/latest | grep -o -E "https://.+?_linux_amd64.zip")" -o tflint.zip && unzip tflint.zip && rm tflint.zip`